Byte Federal Bitcoin ATMs Data Breach Affects 58,000 Americans

 Steps to take if you are affected by the data breach

-7. Report suspicious activity: If you notice any unauthorized transactions or accounts, report them immediately to your financial institution, the credit bureaus, and the Federal Trade Commission (FTC).
+7. Report suspicious activity: If you notice any signs of identity theft or fraud, report it immediately to your financial institution, local law enforcement, and the Federal Trade Commission (FTC) at IdentityTheft.gov.

 Notice Letter